On Memorization in Diffusion Models: Related Work

-\textbf{Memorization in generative models.} Concurrently, \citet{somepalli2023diffusion} and \citet{carlini2023extracting} investigated a range of diffusion models and demonstrated that they memorize a few training samples and replicate them globally or in the object level during the generation.
-For instance, \citet{carlini2023extracting} identified only $50$ memorized training images from $175$ million generated images by Stable Diffusion~\citep{rombach2022high} and extracted $200\sim300$ training images from $2^{20}$ generated images by DDPM and its variant~\citep{ho2020denoising, nichol2021improved}.
-This highlights the memorization gap between empirical diffusion models and the theoretical optimum defined in Eq.~(\ref{optimal}). \citet{somepalli2023diffusion} and \citet{somepalli2023understanding} showed that training data duplication and text conditioning play significant roles in the memorization of diffusion models from empirical study.
+\textbf{Memorization in generative models.} \citet{somepalli2023diffusion,carlini2023extracting} represent the initial explorations on memorization in diffusion models.
+They investigated a range of diffusion models and demonstrated that these models memorize a few training samples and replicate them globally or in the object level during the generation.
+For instance, \citet{carlini2023extracting} identified only 50 memorized training images from 175 million generated images by Stable Diffusion~\citep{rombach2022high} and extracted 200-300 training images from $2^{20}$ generated images by DDPM and its variant~\citep{ho2020denoising, nichol2021improved}.
+This highlights the memorization gap between empirical diffusion models and the theoretical optimum defined in~\eqref{optimal}. \citet{somepalli2023diffusion, somepalli2023understanding} showed that training data duplication and text conditioning play significant roles in the memorization of diffusion models from empirical studies.
+Another work~\citep{wen2023detecting} introduced a novel approach to detect memorized prompts and mitigate memorization for Stable Diffusion~\citep{rombach2022high}.
 However, these conclusions are mostly derived from text-to-image diffusion models.
 The nature of memorization in diffusion models, especially for unconditional ones, remains unexplored.
-Apart from diffusion models, there are several studies researching towards memorization in Generative Adversarial Networks (GANs)~\citep{webster2021person,feng2021gans}, and language models~\citep{carlini2021extracting,carlini2022quantifying}.\looseness=-1
+One recent paper \citet{hintersdorf2024finding} localized the memorization to the specific neurons in text-to-image diffusion models.
+Another recent paper \citet{liu2024iterative} proposed ensembling model parameters and discarding samples with small loss values in diffusion model training, thus mitigating the memorization.
+Apart from diffusion models, several studies are researching towards memorization in Generative Adversarial Networks (GANs)~\citep{webster2021person,feng2021gans}, and language models~\citep{carlini2021extracting,carlini2022quantifying}.\looseness=-1